 Promote Your Blog on Social Media

 This part is massively important for a fitness blog.
 Post content to all your social media platforms.
-If possible, boost your content on Facebook in order to reach even more of your ideal audience.
+If possible, boost your content on Facebook to reach even more of your ideal audience.

 Create great visual content, such as images, infographics, and videos, and share them on Pinterest, Instagram, and YouTube with a link back to your blog, and you’ll start to see growing traffic numbers.